 Real Estate Business.
 The development of our real estate projects will require us to comply with federal, state and local environmental regulations.
 In connection with this compliance, our real estate acquisition and development projects will require environmental studies.
 To date, we have spent approximately \$71,431 on environmental studies and compliance.
-Such costs are reflected in capitalized construction costs in our financial statements.
+Such costs were reflected in capitalized construction costs in our financial statements and subsequently expensed.